hudecof/sudoersd/README.md

 This role installs the sudo RPM, ensures that /etc/sudoers.d is included and creates or removes sudoers files in /etc/sudoers.d.

+This is a fork of knopki's sudoers playbook (https://galaxy.ansible.com/list#/roles/325).

 Requirements
 ------------